DannyBen/victor/examples/README.md

 ---

-This file was generated automatically with `run examples`.
+This file was generated automatically with `run examples readme`.